S&P 500 Aims for Longest Streak of Record Highs in 20 Years

 -- Spanish assets recover

-U.S. stocks rose Thursday, putting the S&P 500 on course for its longest streak of record closes in 20 years.
+The S&P 500 was on course for its longest streak of record closes in 20 years, as shares of financial firms pushed major indexes higher.

-The broad index added 0.2%, a day after gains in internet companies helped push the S&P 500 to its seventh straight session of advances.
-The Dow Jones Industrial Average gained 25 points, or 0.1%, to 22686, while the Nasdaq Composite added 0.3%.
+The broad index added 0.4% Thursday after hitting its fifth straight high a day earlier.
+The Dow Jones Industrial Average gained 84 points, or 0.4%, to 22746, while the Nasdaq Composite added 0.5%.

-Shares of technology companies, big contributors to this year's rally, continued to help push indexes higher.
-PayPal Holdings gained 1%, while Netflix rose 2.7%.
+Each major index has hit more than 40 records this year, supported by strong earnings and global economic growth, even as some investors remain wary that stocks have gotten pricey.

 Continue Reading Below